alexjalen/GPS-Clock/README.md

 Jokingly, the new meetup group, Null Space Labs, I was beginning to become a member of at the time, and am still to this day, said I should make my own.
 And that's what I set out to do.

-If you are interestd in checking us them out, I highly recommend it.
+If you are interested in checking us them out, I highly recommend it.

 Website: https://032.la/